 We all get writer’s block at some point, whether we’re copywriters, creative writers, novelists or bloggers.
-And these ‘blocks’ aren’t just confined to users of the pen.
-They can happen whichever art path you’ve chosen to travel, be it visual, performing or creative and it can be tough to crack.
+And these ‘blocks’ aren’t always limited to users of the pen.
+They can happen whichever creative path you’ve chosen and it can be tough to crack.
 As a copywriter, it’s more likely that a lack of inspiration can take hold.

-It’s an engaging concept as a copywriter, because, with each project, we’re thrust into a brand new world that can pique our interest and keep our creative juices flowing.
-On the flip side to that, we can be racking our brains, staring at a blank page, desperate to string a few coherent sentences together on a subject we’re completely unfamiliar with.
+It’s an engaging concept as a copywriter.
+With each project, we’re thrust into a brand new world that piques our interest and keeps our creative juices flowing.
+On the flip side, we can be racking our brains, staring at a blank page, and desperate to string a few coherent sentences together.

-Thorough research, planning and some considered thinking should see us through, and whilst we all struggle now and again to find the right word or make a particular sentence or paragraph work well, having a resource of books to fall back on is a great way to get inspiration when we’re totally stuck.
+Thorough research, planning, and some considered thinking should see us through.
+We’ll all struggle now and again to find the right word or make a particular sentence or paragraph work well.
+But when we’re totally stuck, having a resource of books to fall back on is a great way to get inspiration when we need it most.

-A good dictionary and thesaurus are invaluable and essential tools for wordsmiths everywhere, but over the months, I’ve found, and been recommended, several books and authors that offer substantial motivation and inspiration for writing and other areas.
+A good dictionary and thesaurus are invaluable and essential tools for writers everywhere.
+But over the years, I’ve found and had recommendations for several books and authors that give motivation and inspiration in bucket loads.
+And not just for writing.

-I discovered the name of Dave Trott by accident when an infographic appeared from the DMA’s Great British Copywriting Campaign, that asked which copywriters do copywriters rate*.
-Dave’s unassuming name was top of that list by some margin, so I Googled him to find out just who the hell he was.
+I discovered the name of Dave Trott by accident.
+An infographic appeared in the DMA’s Great British Copywriting Campaign book, asking which copywriters do copywriters rate*.
+As Dave’s unassuming name was top of that list by some margin, I Googled him to find out who the hell he was.

-After finding out he was a copywriter, an ex-ad executive and creative director, blogger for Campaign and all round eastend good bloke, off to Amazon I clicked to pick up Predatory Thinking.
-An amazing collection of stories and anecdotes, so simply written, offering solutions on how to get ahead of the game to outwit your competitors in business, as well as getting through everyday life.
+Turns out he was a copywriter, an ex-ad executive and creative director, blogger for Campaign and all-round Eastend good bloke.
+So off to Amazon I clicked to pick up Predatory Thinking.
+An amazing collection of stories and anecdotes.
+So simply written, it gives you brain food on how to get ahead of the game to outwit your competitors in business and life.

-His latest, One Plus One Equals Three, didn’t disappoint when it arrived either.
-More thought provoking tales written in Trott’s matter-of-fact style, this time dealing with creative problems and teaching us to look at things from a different perspective to overcome those pesky mental blocks and get a fresh angle on things.
+His follow up, One Plus One Equals Three, didn’t disappoint either.
+More thought-provoking tales written in Trott’s matter-of-fact style.
+This time dealing with creative problems and how to look at things from a different perspective to get a fresh angle on things.
 I can see why he came top of that list.

-Paul Arden was a recommendation by fellow copywriter @VikkiRossWrites and his books Whatever You Think, Think The Opposite and It’s Not How Good You Are, It’s How Good You Want To Be essentially tell us to go completely against the grain of common sense, take risks and just enjoy our creative output.
+Paul Arden was another recommendation, this time by fellow copywriter @VikkiRossWrites.
+His books Whatever You Think, Think The Opposite and It’s Not How Good You Are, It’s How Good You Want To Be tell us to go completely against the grain of common sense, take risks and just enjoy our creative output.

 *It has to be said that, though this list contains writers whose work I’m familiar with through their books, several are included that, to my knowledge, don’t have books at all – they just write great copy.